noemaresearch/pinboard/README.md

 $ pin rm my-session pyproject.toml
 Removed 2 item(s) from the pinboard.

+# Clear the entire pinboard.
+$ pin rm
+Pinboard cleared.

 # Format files as a unified string for external prompting.
 $ pin cp
 Pinboard contents copied to clipboard.

-$ pin llm anthropic/claude-3-5-sonnet-20240620
-LLM set to anthropic/claude-3-5-sonnet-20240620.

-# File editing and asking questions happen through the chat command.
+# File editing and asking questions happen through the sh command.
-$ pin chat "add setup instructions in readme"
+$ pin sh "add setup instructions in readme"
 Querying language model for a response...
 Updated file: /path/to/README.md

 # Clipboard content can also be included in the unified string.
-$ pin chat -clip "add docstring to selected function" Querying language model for a response...
+$ pin sh -clip "add docstring to selected function" Querying language model for a response...
 Updated file: /path/to/src/pinboard/llm.py

 # Editing can also yield new files.
-$ pin chat "create a minimal contributing md and reference it in the readme" Querying language model for a response...
+$ pin sh "create a minimal contributing md and reference it in the readme" Querying language model for a response...
 Updated file: /path/to/README.md
 Added file: /path/to/CONTRIBUTING.md